StreetScienceCommunity/DNAnalyzer/CODE_OF_CONDUCT.md

 If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Teresa Müller (tesa2505@gmail.com).
-To report an issue involving Bérénice Batut please email Bérénice Batut (berenice.batut@gmail.com).
+To report an issue involving Teresa Müller please email Bérénice Batut (berenice.batut@gmail.com).
 All reports will be handled with discretion.
 In your report please include:

 - Your contact information.